+STEPHEN HAWKING: How to build a time machine.
 By STEPHEN HAWKING Created: 18:47 GMT, 27 April 2010 All you need is a wormhole, the Large Hadron Collider or a rocket that goes really, really fast 'Through the wormhole, the scientist can see himself as he was one minute ago.

 But what if our scientist uses the wormhole to shoot his earlier self?
 He's now dead.
 Hello.
 Time travel was once considered scientific heresy.
 To see how this might be possible, we need to look at time as physicists do - at the fourth dimension.
 But there is another kind of length, a length in time.
 To see what that means, let's imagine we're doing a bit of normal, everyday car travel.
 SMN_NEW_Daylight09MAR09.gif from showmenow.com - StumbleUpon.
 Cell Size and Scale.
 Some cells are visible to the unaided eye The smallest objects that the unaided human eye can see are about 0.1 mm long.